Howdy folks! Welcome to Austin, Texas!

 Unexpected?
 Yes.
 Delicious?
 You bet!

-b. time to be Kids at Eeyore’s Birthday Party
+2.2 Time to Be Kids at Eeyore’s Birthday Party

-On the last Saturday of April every year, Pease Park in central Austin plays host for the festivities of Eeyore’s Birthday Party.
+On the last Saturday of April every year, Pease park in central Austin plays host to the festivities of Eeyore’s birthday party.

 The birthday of the beloved character from the Winnie-the-Pooh stories has been celebrated since the 1960s when it was started by a University of Texas faculty.

-c.
-Go Bingo! at the Little Longhorn Saloon
+2.3 Go Bingo!
+At the Little Longhorn Saloon

 If you ever plan to visit the Little Longhorn Saloon on Austin’s 5434 Burnet Road, make sure you do it on a Sunday night.